- HCM310 - Healthcare Services and the Consumer

 - HCM360 - U.S. Healthcare Systems

 This course is a study of the major components which comprise the US healthcare system.
-Focus is given to basic terminology, history, settings, personnel, access to care, types of care, utilization of services, vulnerable populations and future challenges for the delivery of health care services.
-Students will closely review clinical aspects and terminologies as they relate to medical conditions, medical equipment, and medical procedures for the purposes of interacting successfully with health care administrators, physicians/providers of care, and patients.
-Restricted to Health Sciences majors/minors.
+Focus is given to basic terminology, history, settings, personnel, access to care, types of care, utilization of services, vulnerable populations and future challenges for the delivery of healthcare services.
+Students will closely review clinical aspects and terminologies as they relate to medical conditions, medical equipment, and medical procedures for the purposes of interacting successfully with healthcare administrators, physicians/providers of care, and patients.
+Prerequisite: HCM 302 with a grade of C or higher, concurrent enrollment allowed.
+Restricted to HCM major/minor.

 Credit Hours: 3